 Many nonprofits neglect to update their presentation templates or don’t create templates at all.
-You end up with is a hodgepodge of slide designs and presentation designs that can seem inconsistent at best, or unprofessional at worst.
+You end up with a hodgepodge of slide designs and presentation designs that can seem inconsistent at best or unprofessional.

 Take the time to create custom presentation templates and make sure they are used consistently and kept up to date as your brand identity evolves.

-Another small but meaningful place that nonprofits often neglect extending their brand identity is their employee’s or volunteers’ email signatures.
+Another small but meaningful place that nonprofits often neglect to extend their brand identity is their employee’s or volunteers’ email signatures.
 We’re not suggesting you use massive, rich-media email signatures with embedded images and fancy typography (because those are annoying).